krups/RockSatX-GHOST-software/README.md

 Software supporting the [RockSat-X Ghost flight computer, Femptosats, and Ground Station]([https://github.com/krups/RockSatX-Ghost-software]) RockSat-X Flight (Ghost) November 2025.

 This codebase is built on the [KREPE Flight Computer (KFC)](https://github.com/krups/iss-software).
-The major change to the Flight Computer is changing.
+The major change was updating the MCU to a ESP32-S3.
 The cobebase is being rewritten in ESP-IDF.
 See the ```doc``` folder for the full documentation.

 ### Firmware